ekino/veggies/README.md

 | `<value>((boolean))` | `boolean`   | `true((boolean))`        | `true`                    |
 | `<value>((array))`   | `Array`     | `one,two,three((array))` | `['one', 'two', 'three']` |

-You can now use those directive for most of step definitions accepting data tables.
+You can now use those directive for most of the step definitions accepting data tables.

-For example you can use it to post typed json data:
+For example, you can use it to post typed json data:

 ```gherkin
 Scenario: Creating a resource using typed json payload